TIPS: Travel Rewards Credit Cards

 9. FLEXIBILITY TO BOOK ON ANY SITE, AND REDEEM AFTER

 With today’s get-em-while-they’re-hot travel deals, many of which are offered on online travel sites, you don’t want to have to go through an agency or agent in order to book those deals.
 Or have to wait to transfer points.
 Or only use a specific airline.
-Look for cards that allow you to book anywhere with any travel provider, and redeem that purchase after the fact.
+Look for cards that allow you to book anywhere with any travel provider, and then redeem that purchase after the fact using your points.
 This puts all the control in your hands to jump on those deals when and where you see them.

 NOTE: Make sure you read the benefits document and understand the requirements for being covered with whatever insurance is ‘included’.
 For example, many cards require your entire purchase to be made on the credit card before the medical/flight/etc is actually covered.
 Or it may only apply for trips of no more than 21 days, for example.